A Rape on Campus: Initial response from UVA community

-Within hours of the article's publication, UVA president Teresa Sullivan had called the governor's chief of staff and the Charlottesville police chief to start preparing a response.
+Within hours of the article's publication, UVA President Teresa A. Sullivan called the governor's chief of staff and the Charlottesville police chief to start preparing a response.
 She said her initial reaction was surprise and "a certain air of disbelief" because during her 44-minute interview for the story, Erdely never brought up Jackie or asked about any of the allegations made in the article.
 Sullivan said: "I was plainly not prepared for what the story looked like.
 Nor do I think her characterization of my interview was fair."

 The next day, Phi Kappa Psi voluntarily suspended chapter activities at UVA for the duration of the investigation.
-A few days later, President Sullivan suspended all Greek organizations until January 9, 2015.
+A few days later, Sullivan suspended all Greek organizations until January 9, 2015.

 UVA's student newspaper The Cavalier Daily described mixed reactions from the student body, stating: "For some, the piece is an unfounded attack on our school; for others, it is a recognition of a harsh reality; and for what I suspect is a large majority of us, it falls somewhere in between."

 Also within the first day following publication, Phi Kappa Psi's fraternity house at UVA was vandalized with spray-painted graffiti that read "suspend us", "UVA Center for Rape Studies", and "Stop raping people".
 In addition, several windows were broken with bottles and cinder blocks, and police officials said that the group received "disparaging messages" on social media.
 A few hours after the incident, several news groups received an anonymous letter claiming responsibility for the vandalism and demanding that the university implement harsher consequences for sexual assault (mandatory expulsion), conduct a review of all fraternities on campus, the resignation of Nicole Eramo, and the implementation of harm reduction policies at fraternity parties.